-- (ii) Replacing an arithmetic, relational, logical, bitwise logical, increment/decrement, or arithmeticassignment operator by another of the same class. - (iii) Negating the conditional in if statements. - (iv) Deleting a statement. - (v) Reordering pattern matching. - (vi) Mutation of lists and list expressions. - (vii) Type-aware function replacement.
+- (ii) Replacing an arithmetic, relational, logical, bitwise logical, increment/decrement, or arithmetic-assignment operator by another of the same class. - (iii) Negating the conditional in if statements. - (iv) Deleting a statement. - (v) Reordering pattern matching. - (vi) Mutation of lists and list expressions. - (vii) Type-aware function replacement.

-More precisely, the first four items were originally applied for C programs, but Le et al. [28] agree they are still valid for functional programs, and they added the last three specifically for functional programming.
+More precisely, the first four items were originally applied for C programs, but [28] agreed they are still valid for functional programs, and they added the last three specifically for functional programming.